elisacomposta/car-park-management-system/README.md

 Of course, there were also other minor problems, but we do not mention them.<br>

 ### **CONCLUSIONS**
 To improve this system, it would be possible to add an analogue system to count car leaving the park and freeing spaces.
-It would have the same behaviour but increasing a shared counter.<br>
+It would have the same behaviour but increasing a shared counter.